nhsconnect/FHIR-CDS/pages/explore/api_flag.md

 ## Flag: Implementation Guidance ##

 ### Usage ###
-The [Flag](http://hl7.org/fhir/stu3/flag.html) resource represents a warning or notification of some sort presented to the user, usually of sufficient importance to warrant a special display of some sort
+The [Flag](http://hl7.org/fhir/stu3/flag.html) resource represents a warning or notification of some sort presented to the user, usually of sufficient importance to warrant a special display of some sort rather than just a note in the resource.

-In the CDS context, ...

 Detailed implementation guidance for an `Flag` resource in the context of a CDS Encounter Reports is given below: